 Chris joined the HETRA team in 2016.
-He has a Degree from University Nebraska – Lincoln.
-I worked in the communications construction industry for 30 years as a project manager, project estimator, general manger and business owner.
+He has a Degree from University Nebraska – Lincoln and is a QPR Certified Suicide Prevention Gatekeeper Instructor.
+I worked in the communications construction industry for 30 years as a project manager, project estimator, general manager, and business owner.
 Being able to use my experience to support this organization is more satisfying than I can put into words.
-In his free time Chris enjoys fishing, hiking, boating and family quality time.
+In his free time, Chris enjoys fishing, hiking, boating, and family quality time.

 Diane Bemis, OTR/L – Instructor & Therapist

 Diane joined the HETRA team in 2006.
 She became a PATH, Intl. certified instructor in 2012.
-She has a Bachelor of Science in Ocupational Therapy.
+She has a Bachelor of Science in Occupational Therapy.
 Diane has also completed the American Hippotherapy Level 1 and Level 2 Courses.
-Diane is a Certified Brain Injury Specialst and certified in CAPS Home Modifications.
-In her free time Diane enjoys Kayaking, Hiking, Sculpture and Volunteering.
+Diane is a Certified Brain Injury Specialist and certified in CAPS Home Modifications.
+In her free time, Diane enjoys Kayaking, Hiking, Sculpture, and Volunteering.